 The Brazilian certainly stood up to the physical side of the English game during his first season at the club, and reserved some of his finest form for when it mattered most.

-He headed the opening goal during the 2-2 home draw with Tottenham, turned in a fantastic display, and played the full 90 minutes of the Europa League final.
+He headed the opening goal during 2-2 draws with Liverpool and Tottenham in quick succession, and played the full 90 minutes of the Europa League final.

 Oscar finished the season having scored 12 goals.